Earlier this year, Randox announced the opening of a fast PCR Test at Heathrow Airport..

 What is the cost of a Covid-19 test?

-There are a range of comprehensive and reasonably priced Covid-19 testing at the airport.
+There is a range of comprehensive and reasonably priced Covid-19 testing at the airport.
 For a complete list of tests, pricing, and availability, please see the booking page.
 Some of the most popular options are as follows

 - PCR Test (the next day)